EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 * Pass UAD_1 to the application.

 If any verification step fails, Party V MUST send an EDHOC error message back, formatted as defined in {{error}}, and the protocol MUST be discontinued.
-If V does not support the cipher suite CIPHER_SUITE_U, then CIPHER_SUITEs_V MUST include one ore more supported cipher suites.
+If V does not support the cipher suite CIPHER_SUITE_U, then CIPHER_SUITEs_V MUST include one or more supported cipher suites.
 If V does not support the cipher suite CIPHER_SUITE_U, but supports another cipher suite in CIPHER_SUITEs_U, then CIPHER_SUITEs_V MUST include the first supported cipher suite in CIPHER_SUITEs_U.

 ## EDHOC Message 2